BUG-Rating

-When dealing with dark sky ordinances, or just to protect the environment and night sky visibility, a crucial factor to consider is BUG Ratings.
-The Illuminating Engineering Society (IES) and DarkSky developed BUG Ratings to classify outdoor light fixtures with the objective of minimizing light pollution.
-To understand BUG Ratings and to know how they are used, we first need to know what a Lighting Zone is and then what the BUG in BUG ratings stands for.
+When dealing with dark sky ordinances, or just to protect the environment and night sky visibility, a crucial factor to consider is BUG Rating.
+The Illuminating Engineering Society (IES) and DarkSky developed BUG Ratings to classify outdoor light fixtures to minimize light pollution.
+BUG stands for Backlight, Uplight, and Glare.
+The BUG rating system was developed by the Illuminating Engineering Society (IES) and the International Dark Sky Association.
+To understand BUG Ratings and to know how they are used in an outdoor lighting project, we first need to know what a Lighting Zone is, and then what the BUG in BUG ratings stands for.

-Lighting Zones (LZ) are classifications that determine how much light as well as how much up-light, backlight, and glare are acceptable in a location.
+Lighting Zones (LZ) are classifications that determine how much light, as well as how much up-light, backlight, and glare are acceptable in a location.
 Each LZ has a list of acceptable BUG ratings.
+The luminaire classification system evaluates outdoor light fixtures based on their backlight, uplight, and glare emissions.

 BUG Ratings report the backlight (B), up light (U), and Glare (G) for an outdoor light fixture.
-For an outdoor light fixture to be permitted or appropriate in a lighting zone, the BUG Rating must be below specified parameters.
+For an outdoor light fixture to be permitted or appropriate in a lighting zone, the BUG Rating must be below the specified parameters.
+The BUG rating is a comprehensive system for all outdoor lighting, replacing the original cutoff system that applied solely for street lighting.
+The bug system divides light emissions into subzones for assessment, providing a structured method for evaluating stray light.

 What are Lighting Zones and Why Do Lighting Zones Matter?

-A Lighting Zone is usually specified by regulation and if not regulated, may be determined by preference.
+A Lighting Zone is usually specified by regulation, and if not regulated, may be determined by preference.
 LZs define the purpose or function of a location using letters and numbers of LZ-0 through LZ-4.
 Each LZ has a listed maximum backlight, up light, and glare rating.
 To determine if a light fixture is qualified to be in a given LZ, determine the LZ number.
 Then check if the light fixture’s BUG rating is less than the maximum allowable backlight, up light, and glare for the LZ.
+Backlight ratings are used in standard tables to ensure compliance with lighting boundaries and glare control, helping to minimize light pollution from outdoor luminaires.
 Remember that BUG may only be one part of the regulations for the LZ.
+Light trespass requirements are also a key consideration in exterior lighting regulations.

 List and Description of the 5 Lighting Zones